litestar-org/litestar/docs/tutorials/repository-tutorial/02-repository-introduction.rst

 Here we import the
 :class:`SQLAlchemyAsyncRepository <advanced_alchemy.repository.SQLAlchemyAsyncRepository>`
 class and create an ``AuthorRepository`` repository class.
-This is all that's required to include all of the integrated repository features.
+This is all that is required to include all of the integrated repository features.

 .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_repository_crud.py